mokarakaya/machine-learning-and-python-notes/machine-learning/algorithms/002-decision-trees.md

 - **Cons**: Prone to overfitting.

+- Outliers in independent variables (X) does not affect decision trees (unlikely to linear regression).
+- Outliers in dependent variables (Y) affects decision trees (likely to linear regression)
+- Decision trees may give poor results on unbalanced datasets.
+We may need resampling for these kind of cases.

 # ID3 Algorithm
 - Pseudo-code for a function called `createBranch()` would look like this:
 ```